elixir-makeup/makeup/CONTRIBUTING.md

 # Formatter

 A formatter is an arbitrary module, which exports functions that perform arbitrary transformations on your list of tokens.
-The output formats are so different that it doesn't really make much sense for a formatter to implement a behaviour.
+The output formats are so different that it doesn't really make much sense for a formatter to implement a behavior.
 Some formatters should only output iolists, while others should only output binaries.
 Others might not produce any output.
 Think for example of a code formatter for a GUI application, which may work only by running function calls that statefully change the UI state.